 In your house, you have your wall, which is most likely sheets of drywall.
-Behind the drywall are the studs.
+However, behind the drywall are the studs.
 The studs are the structure that your drywall is attached to.
-These studs are usually comprised of lengths of 2 feet by 4 feet.
+A stud measures by lengths of 2 feet by 4 feet.
 These studs basically provide a frame that the drywall is screwed into before it is taped and mudded to create a seamless finish.
 The studs are aligned vertically to run from the floor to the ceiling.

 Why is it Important to Find Studs in Walls?

 Perhaps you want to hang something on your wall.

 For light items, say a sheet of paper or pieces from editors magazine subscriptions – you can use tape, tack or even put a small nail in the wall.
 But when it comes to hanging heavier items, you’ll need to be a little more attentive to where and how you hang things.

 If you try to hang something like a mirror and put a nail anywhere, it is going to be unstable because there is only a thin layer of drywall holding the nail.
 The drywall can’t hold it as it is a very brittle material.
 To help the nail stay in its place and have the capacity to hold whatever it is you are trying to hang, a stud comes in handy.

 If you can hammer the nail through to the wooden stud behind, it is going to create a solid fastener that can hold a lot of weight.
 This also goes for screws and any other fastener that you can drive into a wall.

 By finding a stud, you can hold heavy items that weigh up to hundreds of pounds if necessary.
-Without a stud, the thin, brittle drywall may only be strong enough to hold an item that is just a pound or two in weight.
+However, without a stud, the thin, brittle drywall might only be strong enough to hold an item that is just a pound or two in weight.

 How Does a Stud Finder Work?